pcah/pca-scaffold/docs/tutorial.md

 ## Step 5: Create a GitHub Repo

-Go to your GitHub account and create a new repo named `mypackage`, where `mypackage` matches the `[project_slug]` from your answers to running cookiecutter.
+Go to your GitHub account and create a new repo named `mypackage`, where `mypackage` matches the `project_slug` from your answers to running cookiecutter.

-Then goto repo > settings > secrets, click on 'New repository secret', add the following
+Then go to repo > settings > secrets, click on 'New repository secret', add the following
  secrets:

 - TEST_PYPI_API_TOKEN, see [How to apply testpypi token]